Today's Articles

 Jon Hendricks

-Hendricks' witty lyrics combined with the group's exuberance and swing made them a popular nightclub attraction.
-In 1960 Hendricks wrote and directed The Evolution Of The Blues Song for the Monterey Jazz Festival.
-After the trio broke up he continued performing with various other singers, and then immigrated to England in '68, basing himself there between tours of Europe and Africa.
+Hendricks' witty lyrics and the group's vitality and swing made them a popular nightclub attraction.
+In 1960, Hendricks wrote and directed The Evolution Of The Blues Song for the Monterey Jazz Festival.
+After the trio broke up, he continued performing with various other singers and then immigrated to England in '68, basing himself there between tours of Europe and Africa.
 Returning to the States in '73, he settled in San Francisco, where he taught and wrote about jazz for the San Francisco Chronicle.

-After returning to San Francisco, Hendricks wrote about jazz for the San Francisco Chronicle, taught jazz, and formed a group with his wife Judith, children Michelle and Eric and other singers (including for a time Bobby McFerrin) called the Hendricks Family that was active on a part-time basis.
-Although he never recorded often enough, Hendricks did cut a classic album featuring McFerrin, George Benson, Al Jarreau, and himself recreating all the solos in the original version of "Freddie the Freeloader."
+After returning to San Francisco, Hendricks wrote about jazz for the San Francisco Chronicle, taught jazz, and formed a group with his wife Judith, children Michelle and Eric, and other singers (including Bobby McFerrin for a time) called the Hendricks Family that was active on a part-time basis.
+Although he never recorded often enough, Hendricks cut a classic album featuring McFerrin, George Benson, Al Jarreau, and himself recreating all the solos in the original version of "Freddie the Freeloader."

-He performed often in the company of his wife and children and rejoined Ross to tour and record in '99.
-In 2012, Hendricks appeared in the documentary film 'No One But Me' discussion with his singing partner Anne Ross.
-In 2015, Hendricks lost his second wife Judith to a brain tumor.
+He often performed in the company of his wife and children and rejoined Ross to tour and record in '99.
+In 2012, Hendricks appeared in the documentary film 'No One But Me,' a discussion with his singing partner Anne Ross.
+In 2015, Hendricks lost his second wife, Judith, to a brain tumor.

-Hendricks also appeared on three tracks from the 2016 release of the JC Hopkins Biggish Band titled "Meet Me at Minton's".
-He performs vocalese on "Suddenly (In Walked Bud)", is included in the ensemble on the album's title track "Meet Me at Minton's", and croons a duet of the Monk tune "How I Wish (Ask Me Now)" with singer and 2016 Thelonius Monk Competition winner Jazzmeia Horn.
-At the time of the recording, he was 93 and Horn was 23.
+Hendricks also appeared on three tracks from the 2016 JC Hopkins Biggish Band release titled "Meet Me at Minton's."
+He performs vocalese on "Suddenly (In Walked Bud)," is included in the ensemble on the album's title track "Meet Me at Minton's," and croons a duet of the Monk tune "How I Wish (Ask Me Now)" with singer and 2016 Thelonius Monk Competition winner Jazzmeia Horn.
+At the time of the recording, he was 93, and Horn was 23.

 In 2017, Hendricks' full lyricization of the album Miles Ahead, including Miles Davis' solos and Gil Evans' orchestrations, was completed.
 It was premiered in New York by UK-based choir the London Vocal Project, with Hendricks in attendance, with a studio recording to follow.
 Jon Hendricks died on November 22, 2017, in Manhattan, New York City, aged 96